content-left-bg.png

 PublishingPageContent

 Mountain Creek State High School has an innovative and highly regarded Special Education Program (SEP) for students with disabilities.
-Located within the school community, this program operates from a modern purpose-built facility known as the skill centre.
+Located within the school community, this program operates from a modern purpose-built facility known as the SKILL centre.

-Two fundamental principles guide the skill centre’s delivery of support services:
+Two fundamental principles guide the SKILL centre’s delivery of support services:

 • Developing the personal independence of students though individualised support and guidance.